andrew/ultimate-awesome/README.md

 - [awesome-telegram](https://github.com/flutegram/awesome-telegram) - An awesome list that curates the best Telegram libraries, tools, tutorials, articles, bot and more. .
 - [awesome-webextension](https://github.com/gasolin/awesome-webextension) - A curated list of awesome articles, tutorials and resources dealing with web extention.
 - [awesome-marine-hacking](https://github.com/hackforthesea/awesome-marine-hacking) - Awesome Resources for Ocean Hacking.
+- [awesome-la-papers](https://github.com/hallerpatrick/awesome-la-papers) - A curated list of resources related to linear attention mechanisms.
 - [awesome-SLAM-algorithm](https://github.com/Hardy-Uint/awesome-SLAM-algorithm) - SLAM algorithm.
 - [awesome-effective-altruism](https://github.com/henryaj/awesome-effective-altruism) - A curated list of resources on how to do the most good.
 - [awesome-hyperlane](https://github.com/hyperlane-xyz/awesome-hyperlane) - A collection of tools, tutorials, articles, blog posts, interviews, and videos related to Hyperlane.
-- [awesome-camel-k](https://github.com/ikwattro/awesome-camel-k) - Centralised list of resources about Apache Camel K.
 - [awesome-ai-qr-codes](https://github.com/ispacekid/awesome-ai-qr-codes) - 😎 Awesome lists of AI QR code art tools and resources.
 - [awesome-emails](https://github.com/izmaelmag/awesome-emails) - List of tools, articles and videos about email design and development.
 - [awesome-janelia-software](https://github.com/janeliascicomp/awesome-janelia-software) - A curated list of awesome Janelia software.